-Lasting one season, with only eight episodes, this particular Super Friends run did have some interesting elements to it, most notably the caliber of villains on display.
-Unlike the first few seasons of Super Friends, where our heroes tackled misguided aliens or scientists with crazy ideas, this series followed in the vein of The Challenge of the Super Friends, where actual super villains from the comics were allowed to appear, but instead of various members of Legion of Doom trying to take over the world each week the Super Friends: The Legendary Super Powers Show mostly followed three of DC’s bigger guns; Lex Luthor, Brainiac, and Darkseid.
-The last one being the chief antagonist for the show’s short run, but what really distinguished Darkseid from the rest of the rogues gallery was his constantly being sidetracked from conquering the universe so that he could to hit on Wonder Woman.
+Lasting one season, with only eight episodes, this particular run of Super Friends did have some rather interesting elements added to it, most notably the caliber of villains on display.
+Unlike the first few seasons of Super Friends, where our heroes tackled misguided aliens or scientists with crazy ideas, this series followed in the vein of The Challenge of the Super Friends – where actual super villains from the comics were allowed to appear – but instead of various members of Legion of Doom trying to take over the world each week the Super Friends: The Legendary Super Powers Show mostly followed three of DC’s bigger guns, Lex Luthor, Brainiac and Darkseid, as they tangled with the Super Friends.
+The last one being the chief antagonist for the show’s short run, and what really distinguished Darkseid from the rest of the rogues gallery was his constantly being sidetracked from conquering the universe so that he could to hit on Wonder Woman.

-The series formula at this point was two short stories per half-hour but in the case of “The Bride of Darkseid” it was the whole half-hour but made into a two-parter.
-The episode begins with the narrator telling us, “Somewhere on a dusty desert road Black Vulcan pursues two bank robbers” and we see Black Vulcan having a hard time catching this car full of crooks…for some reason.
+The series formula at this point was to have two short stories per half-hour, yet in the case of “The Bride of Darkseid” it was the whole half-hour but made into a two-parter.
+The episode begins with the narrator telling us that, “Somewhere on a dusty desert road Black Vulcan pursues two bank robbers,” and we see Black Vulcan having a hard time catching this car full of crooks…for some reason.
 I know he’s not the in the same league as The Flash when it comes to speed but you’d think his powers would allow him to fly faster than 60 mph, but then it gets worse as he’s thwarted by the bank robbers activating a smoke screen.

 After helping Black Vulcan, whose embarrassing performance gets him stuck on monitor duty for the rest of today’s adventure, Firestorm stops the Daily Planet globe from falling to the streets below – turning it into a hot air balloon – and we are going to assume he later turned it back.
 He then saves a ship from colliding into an iceberg by turning the ice into lead so that it sinks to the bottom of the sea, and these two events were witnessed by Superman and Wonder Woman who, along with the rest gang, thinks he would make a powerful Superfriend, but they are concerned that they don’t know much about him.
 And how will our group of heroes get to the bottom of this new superhero?
 Well, because Standards and Practices at the time still wouldn’t let Batman actually hit villains he’s once again relegated to operating the Bat Computer.